daviscook477/BaseMod/docs/getting-started.md

 Welcome to modding Slay the Spire!
 This page will help you build your first Slay the Spire mod.

+> If you are not looking to develop mods, the guide to play other people's mods is found [here](play-with-mods.md)

 ## Setting Up Your Development Environment

 ### Install Maven